cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/_index.md

 ---

 # Introduction
-As a part of the modern movement of creating "cloud-native" architecture, the standard architecture is "micro-services" architecture meaning that an application is comprised of multiple services (could be a lot of services).
-In Cloudify recommended architecture each service and the entire application is a separate deployment, which there are two kind of: one is a service which is a part of a group of services, and the other is a service that provides resource/resources for other services like: database, network router, filesystem and etc.
+Applications, network services and most software solutions are typically composed of multiple components.
+These may be cloud-native micro-services or simply smaller scale services leveraged by the overarching service to create a composite solution.
+Typically there are two types of such services:

-For representing the shared resource use case the [SharedResource]({{< relref "working_with/service_composition/shared-resource.md" >}}) node type should be used, which will allow creation of blueprint architecture with dependencies to the shared resource and manage complex relationships.
+* A shared resource, is a service used by multiple other services, for example a database which is leveraged by multiple applications.
+The shared resource is usually an existing entity and deployment of the application service will not provision the shared resource, it will only interact with it.
+The [SharedResource]({{< relref "working_with/service_composition/shared-resource.md" >}}) node type allows defining such a service, and the blueprint may contain dependencies to the shared resource and manage complex relationships.

-For the other use case [Component]({{< relref "working_with/service_composition/component.md" >}}) node type will support handling of application deployment and lifecycle of services the "Component" node type enables the user to connect a deployment to another deployment, in effect enabling "chaining" of applications or services.
+* A [Component]({{< relref "working_with/service_composition/component.md" >}}) node type represents a service which is part of the overarching service and used exclusively by that service.
+An example would be a virtual machine running dedicated OS, a load balancer, or any other micro-service.
+The “Component” node type enables the user to connect a deployment to another deployment, in effect enabling “chaining” of applications or services.